jobint001/intelunnati_Fake_news_detection/README.md

 ## Data cleaning

-unnecessary colum in the data is removed as they do not affect the performance of the model.
+Unnecessary colum in the data is removed as they do not affect the performance of the model.
 Fake news is labeled as 0 and True news is labeled as 1.
-Tiltle, text, label is used from the initial data.
+Tiltle, text, label columns are used from the initial dataset.

+To check for missing values (NaN) ``  Check_forNAN(data) `` function is used.
+If any missing values are found `` data.dropna()`` removes those rows.

+## Data cleaning

+``  tokenize(column)``  takes a column of text data, tokenizes it into individual words, and returns a list of tokens containing only alphabetical words.
+It can be useful for tasks such as text preprocessing or building language models.

+`` remove_stopwords(tokenized_column)``  function is designed to remove stopwords from a tokenized column of text.
+Stopwords are common words that often do not carry significant meaning in text analysis tasks.
+The function takes a list of tokenized words as input and removes any words that are present in a predefined set of stopwords for the English language.

+``apply_stemming(tokenized_column)`` function is designed to apply stemming to a tokenized column of words.
+Stemming is a process that reduces words to their base or root form.
+The function utilizes the PorterStemmer algorithm from the NLTK library, which is commonly used for English stemming.
+It takes a list of tokenized words as input, applies stemming to each word using the PorterStemmer, and returns a new list containing the stemmed versions of the words.